 See: Can I make copies of my home-brewed Fluxx deck…

 Q: Is there really a Star Wars version of Fluxx?

 A: Yes, but only in Russian.
-The Russian publisher who licensed Fluxx from us has the license to make games with the Star Wars assets… but that is much harder to come by in the US.
+The Russian publisher who licenses Fluxx from us also has the license to make games with the Star Wars assets… but that is much harder to come by in the US.
 We’ve explored all the avenues, and we’re unable to get that license.
-We have not been able to get any copies of the Russian version to sell in our webstore, but some fans have had success from here:
+Unfortunately, we are not allowed to sell the Russian version from our own webstore in the US, however there are international retailers online who may have it.

 If you end up getting a copy (go you!) here is a handy reference: